LSDA00/BlackJack/README.md

 # BlackJack
-This program allows the user to face-off against the computer at a high stakes game of blackjack!
+This C++ program allows the user to face-off against the computer at a high stakes game of blackjack!
 Description: This program uses the random generation of numbers to play a game similar to Blackjack.
 Input: The user will input y to indicate yes and any other character to indicate no.
 Output: Outputs a first set of numbers, a second set of numbers, a prompt for the player to add to their total, bust messages for both the computer and the player, numbers the computer has drawn, computer and player final totals, winner of the game.